Neil Peart: The drummer who inspired a generation

 “I spent my sophomore year of high school in the parking lot smoking weed and listening to [the Rush album] 2112,” Chad Smith said later to the writer Philip Wilding.
 “I do believe it’s a prerequisite for all rock drummers to go through a Neal Peart phase.”

-When the news of the death of Neil Peart was announced on Friday by his erstwhile band mates Geddy Lee and Alex Lifeson, the world of rock music lost one of its finest, longest standing and most influential talents.
+When the news of the death of Neil Peart was announced by his erstwhile band mates Geddy Lee and Alex Lifeson, the world of rock music lost one of its finest, longest standing and most influential talents.

 The statement read that “it is with broken hearts and the deepest sadness that we must announce the terrible news that on Tuesday [7th January] our friend, soul brother and band mate of over 45 years, Neil, has lost his incredibly brave three and a half year battle with brain cancer (Glioblastoma).
 We ask that friends, fans, and media alike understandably respect the family’s need for privacy and peace at this extremely painful and difficult time.